-) Grant Thornton insights: Lessee decision to abandon right-of-use asset
+Grant Thornton insights: Accounting for right-of-use assets to be abandoned

 A lessee might decide to abandon a right-of-use asset prior to the end of the lease term for various reasons.
 For example, a retailer might decide to close an underperforming store prior to the end of the lease term and, due to contractual restrictions, may not be permitted to sublease the space.
-We believe that it acceptable for a lessee to apply the abandonment guidance in ASC 360-10-35-47 through 35-48 to a right-of-use asset if the lessee decides to abandon the underlying asset.
-In the context of a lease, we believe "abandonment" means ceasing to use the underlying asset and lacking either the intent or the ability to sublease the underlying asset.
+We believe that a lessee should apply the abandonment guidance in ASC 360-10-35-47 through 35-48 to a right-of-use asset when the lessee decides to abandon the underlying asset.
+Within the context of a lease, we believe "abandonment" means ceasing to use the underlying asset and lacking either the intent or the ability to sublease the underlying asset.

-On the date a lessee decides to abandon a right-of-use asset, the lessee must first consider whether an impairment assessment is required under ASC 360 and if so, apply the relevant guidance to measure and recognize any impairment charge.
-After applying the impairment guidance, provided the right-of-use asset has not been entirely written-off, the lessee should shorten that asset's useful life so that it extends only up to the abandonment date.
+On the date a lessee decides to abandon a right-of-use asset, the lessee must first consider whether an impairment assessment is required under ASC 360 and, if so, apply the relevant guidance to measure and recognize any impairment charge.
+After applying the impairment guidance, the lessee should shorten that asset's useful life so that it extends only up to the abandonment date, provided that the right-of-use asset has not been entirely written off.
 Accordingly, the right-of-use asset must be amortized to its salvage value, which will typically be zero, from the date the entity decides to abandon the asset to the date the asset is actually abandoned.

-There is diversity in practice with respect to the subsequent measurement of an operating lease following the date the lessee decides to abandon the right-of-use asset.
-On one hand, the decision to abandon the right-of-use asset could be viewed as akin to impairment, in which case, the right-of-use asset is amortized on a straight-line basis from the date the decision is made to abandon the asset to the date the asset is actually abandoned, and the lease liability continues to be measured based on an effective interest method over the remaining lease term.
-Under this approach, straight-line recognition of lease expense is lost for an operating lease when a lessee decides to abandon the right-of-use asset.
+There are two views in practice on how to subsequently measure an operating lease following the date when the lessee decides to abandon the right-of-use asset if the right-of-use asset is not impaired.

+Under the first view, the decision to abandon the right-of-use asset is akin to determining that the asset is impaired, and the right-of-use asset is amortized on a straight-line basis from the date the decision is made to abandon the asset to the date when the asset is abandoned.
+In addition, the entity continues to measure the lease liability based on the effective interest method over the remaining lease term.
+Under this view, lease expense for an operating lease is no longer recognized on a straight-line basis when a lessee decides to abandon the right-of-use asset.

-On the other hand, the guidance in ASC 842 appears to require a shift from straight-line lease expense recognition for operating leases only if an impairment charge is recognized.
-Therefore, a straight-line lease expense recognition pattern should be preserved during the remainder of the lease term until the right-of-use asset is abandoned.
-Under this approach, straight-line recognition of lease expense is retained for an operating lease until the right-of-use asset is abandoned.
+Under the second view, the guidance in ASC 842 permits a departure from recognizing straight-line lease expense for operating leases only if an impairment charge is recognized.
+Therefore, an entity should continue to recognize a straight-line lease expense during the remainder of the lease term until the right-of-use asset is abandoned.

-We believe that either of these amortization approaches is acceptable.
+We believe that either of these views is acceptable.